 The Court of Appeal refused leave to appeal further, holding the additional questions posed by Transpower did not warrant further consideration.

 Ngāti Hē is a hapū in Maungatapu with a longstanding grievance regarding the location of transmission lines built near their land against their wishes.
 The Deed of Settlement between Ngāi Te Rangi and the Crown acknowledged the infrastructure networks in the area had “enduring negative effects on the lands, resources and cultural identify of Ngāi Te Rangi.

-Transpower proposed to relocate the transmission lines right next to the entrance of the Maungatapu Marae.
-Ngāti Hē supported the idea of relocation but regarded the proposal as a ‘cure worse than the disease’ and gave evidence that they would prefer to maintain the status quo and all its problems until a suitable alternative was found.
+Transpower proposed to relocate the transmission lines next to the entrance of the Maungatapu Marae.
+Ngāti Hē regarded the proposal as a ‘cure worse than the disease’ and gave evidence that they would prefer the status quo until a suitable alternative was found.
 Despite this, consents were granted, and the Environment Court upheld the consents.